-Less than Potentially Significant with Less than Significant Mitigation Significant Impact Incorporated Impact No Impact I. AESTHETICS - Would the project: a) Have a substantial adverse effect on a scenic \boxtimes vista? b) Substantially damage scenic resources, \boxtimes including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? c) Substantially degrade the existing visual \square \square character or quality of the site and its surroundings? d) Create a new source of substantial light or \square \square \boxtimes glare which would adversely affect day or nighttime views in the area?
+I. AESTHETICS - Would the project: Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact a) Have a substantial adverse effect on a scenic vista? b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? c) Substantially degrade the existing visual character or quality of the site and its surroundings? d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?